Poictesme/GettingAndCleaningData/CodeBook.md

 VARIABLES:

-*combined.train* - Interim processing variable that contains the X train data with the numeric activity labels from the Y train data prepended as the first column.
+*combined.train* - Interim processing variable that contains the X train data with the numeric activity labels from the Y train data prepended as the second column and the subject id prepended as the first column.

-*combined.test* - Interim processing variable that contains the X test data with the numeric activity labels from the Y test data prepended as the first column.
+*combined.test* - Interim processing variable that contains the X test data with the numeric activity labels from the Y test data prepended as as the second column and the subject id prepended as the first column.

-*combined.data* - This is both the train and test data sets, with prepended the column of numeric activity labels, combined into a single unified data set.
+*combined.data* - This is both the train and test data sets, with prepended columns of subject id and numeric activity labels, combined into a single unified data set.

 ### 5. Read the feature labels and descriptive activity labels.